Museums Explained

 Return to Museums Explained

-2. Resource Library is an Internet-based publication devoted to American representational art.
+1. Resource Library is an online publication devoted to American representational art.
 The publication includes aspects of both a popular magazine and a scholarly journal and maintains a balance between both emphases.
-Resource Library is published as a complimentary public service without a subscription fee by its nonprofit owner and publisher Traditional Fine Arts Organization.
+Resource Library is published as a complimentary public service without a subscription fee by its nonprofit owner and publisher, Traditional Fine Arts Organization.
 Resource Library 's content time line spans the Colonial period to the present and covers significant artistic achievement in every state of the Union, while building an interconnected body of knowledge including, but not limited to, the relationships of American artists to their teachers in European and American art centers, schools and ateliers.
 The publication provides a comprehensive record of American museum exhibitions and evolving cultural emphases within its field on interest.
 References to the specific art museums listed above contain links to pages in the publication.

-3. quote courtesy Audio Visual Institute of DuPage.
+2. quote courtesy Audio Visual Institute of DuPage.

 Links to sources of information outside of our web site are provided only as referrals for your further consideration.
 Please use due diligence in judging the quality of information contained in these and all other web sites.
 Information from linked sources may be inaccurate or out of date.
 Traditional Fine Arts Organization, Inc. (TFAO) neither recommends or endorses these referenced organizations.
 Although TFAO includes links to other web sites, it takes no responsibility for the content or information contained on those other sites, nor exerts any editorial or other control over them.
 For more information on evaluating web pages see TFAO's General Resources section in Online Resources for Collectors and Students of Art History.

-Resource Library for thousands of articles and essays on American
+Search Resource Library for thousands of articles and essays on American art.

-Copyright 2009 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
+Copyright 2011-2023 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
 All rights reserved.